Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 As the sun gets higher in the sky, its radiance inhibits ice retention, especially effecting boarded hockey rinks.
 In February, on sunny days, the sun shines on the wooden boards at the rinks.
 The boards, especially the north side boards, absorb the sunshine and the mass of the structure holds the heat and the nearby ice starts to melt.
 Unfortunately, even with below freezing temperatures we are not able to combat this.

 The terms of “open” or “closed” should only be used to describe the doors of the nearby park warming shelter.
 None of the rinks are fenced or locked, so all are “open” to the public at all stages of their construction and maintenance.
 It is up to the skater to determine whether the ice is safe on which to skate.
-The City of Green Bay Parks, Recreation & Forestry Department Facebook page is updated with warming shelter/staffed hours.
+The City of Green Bay Parks, Recreation & Forestry Department website is updated with warming shelter/staffed hours.
 Again, it is up to the skater to decide if the ice is safe.